Logo for the newspaper Mint. in golden print it says

 Thursday, September 7, 2023

-Pet ownership and maintenance of cognitive function in communityresiding older adults: Evidence from the Baltimore Longitudinal Study of Aging (BLSA).
+Pet ownership and maintenance of cognitive function in community-residing older adults: Evidence from the Baltimore Longitudinal Study of Aging (BLSA).

 Pet ownership has been associated with reduced deterioration in physical health as older adults age; little research focused on deterioration in cognitive function.
 We examine the relationship of pet, dog, cat ownership, and dog walking to changes in cognitive function among 637 generally healthy community-dwelling older adults (185 pet owners) aged 50–100 years (M = 68.3, SD = 9.6) within the BLSA.